Wooden Crate Makeover Using Fusion Mineral Paint

 Oh, picking the colour(s) is one of the best and potentially the most agonising part of furniture painting.
-There are so many amazing Fusion Mineral Paint colours, it can be really tough to chose.
+There are so many amazing Fusion Mineral Paint and Milk Paint colours, it can be really tough to chose.
 I was thoroughly suprised that Linen came to mind!
 I knew I wanted it to create a rustic and 'olde worlde' look, so drybrushing and stencilling were also going to play a part.

 By the time I drove home, the plan had already crystallised in my head.
 So, I quickly set to work!
 I painted two coats of Linen as my base.
 I already loved it, the colour looked just perfect on the crate!
 I waited four hours between coats and after the second coat, I drybrushed the whole surface, but accentuating the edges with Fusion Mineral Paint Picket Fence.

 I had this super cute stencil I knew would look fantastic on the crate.
 I had to work section by section on the slates and had to cut the chook in half, but it came out really well.